nashville-software-school/client-side-mastery/HTML_CSS_FLEXBOX/Exercises/Counting.md

 ### Challenges

 Once you've done that, try these challenges.
-All still use CSS only and each should build on the others.
+These challenges still use CSS only and each should build on the others.

 1. Make the numbers adjust to the screen size.
 1. Center the numbers on the page.